git-mih/mAPI-p1/README.md

 - Word completion;
 - Search the API using debouncing to ensure that requests dont fire so often;
 - [Bulma](https://bulma.io/) CSS framework.

+Feel free for ask any question about the Project/Code.